British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 In 2011, a chip sample (MMR11-01) from a trench exposing an oxidized quartz vein in argillite assayed 3.08 grams per tonne gold and 11.0 grams per tonne silver over a true width of 0.35 metre (Moore, M. (2011-09-05): Technical Review - Gold Summit Project).

-Older reports on the Summit property describe a 2.5-metre basic dike crossed by arsenopyrite and pyrite- bearing quartz stringers, cutting north across quartzites, argillites and chloritic volcanics.
-Further up the hill is reported workings exploring an irregular 5- centimetre quartz vein containing in places 40 centimetres of solid pyrite, arsenopyrite, galena and sphalerite.
+Older reports on the Summit property describe a 2.5 metre basic dike crossed by arsenopyrite and pyrite- bearing quartz stringers, cutting north across quartzites, argillites and chloritic volcanics.
+Further up the hill are reported workings exploring an irregular 5 centimetre quartz vein containing in places 40 centimetres of solid pyrite, arsenopyrite, galena and sphalerite.

 During the early 1900’s a number of tunnels or adits were reportedly driven on the property in conjunction with the nearby Marshal Creek (MINFILE 092JNE085) occurrence.
 In 1981 and 1982, Quinto Mining Corp. completed programs of rock and soil sampling, geological mapping and combined airborne and ground geophysical surveys on the area as the Marshall Ridge project.
-During 1987 through 1994, Gold Summit Mines completed programs of soil and rock sampling, trenching, geological mapping, an airborne geophysical survey and six diamond drill holes, totalling 984.0 metres, on the area as the Summit property.
-During 2007 through 2010, Madman Mining Ltd. and Chi Cha Na Mining completed programs of rock and soil sampling on the area.
-In 2011, St. Elias Mines Ltd. and Havilah Mines Ltd. completed a program of soil and rock sampling and ground geophysical (magnetic, electromagnetic and induced polarization) surveys on the area.
+During 1987 through 1994, Gold Summit Mines completed programs of soil and rock sampling, trenching, geological mapping, an airborne geophysical survey and six diamond drill holes, totaling 984.0 metres, on the Summit property.
+During 2007 through 2009 Madman Mining Ltd. and Chi Cha Na Mining completed a technical review of the property and programs of rock and soil sampling (Assessment Report 30975).
+In 2010 and 2011, St. Elias Mines Ltd. and Havilah Mines Ltd. completed a program of soil and rock sampling and ground geophysical (magnetic, electromagnetic and induced polarization) surveys on the area (Assessment Report 32953).

 Bibliography